camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 <!-- /TOC -->

 ## 1. Introduction
-CAMARA use the OpenAPI Specification (OAS) to describe their APIs.
+CAMARA uses the OpenAPI Specification (OAS) to describe its APIs.
 The following guidelines outline the restrictions and conventions to be followed within the OAS files by all CAMARA APIs.

 ### 1.1.
 Conventions
 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.